What to do when back to school bites you in the budget

 “Sometimes kids do things because their friends are doing it.
 Then that may not be as high a priority as if it’s a requirement or related to college entrance examinations,” says Samantha Gregory, who blogs about parenting and finances at Rich Single Momma.
 She paid for her daughter to attend aviation camp because she felt it would bolster college applications.

 If you want your child to build social skills, then activities with their friends may win out.
-The point is deciding what’s important to you, and then spending intentionally.
+The point is deciding what’s important, and then spending intentionally.
 Creeden asks his clients if “where they’re spending their money is in line with the life they’re trying to create with their family.”

 Blogger Kumiko Love builds an emergency fund for last-minute school costs before the year starts.
 And when her son wanted to start wrestling, she planned meals around ingredients she already had and sold an unused couch to afford the equipment.
 “Having my son be involved in sports is important to me, so I gave up certain ‘wants’ for the month to compensate,” says Love, who writes at The Budget Mom.